 - Be sure to have all the right tools prior to beginning a project like this

-- Be careful to lay your tile evenly so that tiles aren’t higher then the next one.
-Some like to use a level to help with this, others run a plastic cup (upside down) around the tile to be sure nothing catches, and some like to just use “feel” to get the tile level and smooth.
-Either way, you don’t want any stubbed toes, so just be sure your tile edges are level with the tile next to it.
+- Be careful to lay your tile evenly so that tiles aren't higher than the next one.
+Some like to use a level to help with this, others run a plastic cup (upside down) around the tile to be sure nothing catches, and some like to just use "feel" to get the tile level and smooth.
+Either way, you don't want any stubbed toes, so just be sure your tile edges are level with the tile next to it.

 - Measure twice and cut once.

 - When in doubt, ask a professional!
 The Tile Shop has many professionals that love to help answer your DIY questions.